Astronomy (ASTR) Courses

 ASTR 351 Galactic & Extragal Astrophys (3) A course in extragalactic astronomy and cosmology, covering topics on the structure and formation of the Milky Way, normal galaxies, active galactic nuclei, clusters, interstellar and intergalactic media, large scale structure, cosmological models, and spacetime metrics.
 Pre: ASTR 181, ASTR 350, PHYS 274, PHYS/ASTR 260.

 ASTR 351L Galactic & Extragal Astr Lab (2) (lab) A laboratory course in experimental astrophysics where students obtain data of galactic components, nearby and distant galaxies, galaxies of different morphological types, and extragalactic star-forming regions active galactic nuclei, lensed galaxies, and cluster of galaxies Data acquisition takes place throughout the semester whereby using the 0.7m UH Hilo telescpoe and the 2.2m telescope. students further improve their observational techniques and wide range of telescopes, cameras, and spectrographs and technical skills learning how to acquire faint and extended sources.
 Weekly laboratory projects use data obtained with a solidify theoretical concepts presented in ASTR 351 Galactic & Extragal Astrophysics.
 Pre: ASTR 350L; and ASTR 351 which can be taken concurrently.

 ASTR 352 Planets and Exoplanets (3) Study of the geology and geophysics of Earth-like planets and satellites in the Solar System, with emphasis on understanding terrestrial geology in a border, astronomical context and applications to exoplanet research.
-Study of the atmospheres of Solar System planets and satellites, and also and also the formation and evolution of the Solar System and extrasolar planetary systems.
+Study of the atmospheres of Solar System planets and satellites, and also the formation and evolution of the Solar System and extrasolar planetary systems.
 Pre: GEOL 111, ASTR 180, PHYS 151, PHYS 170.
 (Same as ASTR 352).

 ASTR 375 Literature Review Practicum (1) (other) A guided course for writing a literature survey on a topic in physics or astronomy.
 This course can be repeated if a different writing topic is approved.
 Credits earned in this course may NOT be counted as upper-division physics or astronomy electives needed for the BA in Physics or the BS in Astronomy degrees.
 Pre: 9 credit hours in Physics or Astronomy courses at the 200 level or above and permission of the instructor.